Understand and Overcome Conflict Avoidance

 The goal of the pattern was to keep you within a range of outcomes your nervous system believed it had the resources to navigate.
 Without sufficient trust in our own capacity to handle what conflict may bring, it chose to preserve continuity rather than risk disagreement and face the uncertainty of what might happen next.
 It did so by staying silent, adapting, minimizing needs, or withdrawing from difficult conversations — anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that disagreement might brought.

-Like all protective patterns, conflict avoidance developed as an attempt to solve a real problem with the resources available at the time.
+Like all protective patterns, conflict avoidance developed as an attempt to solve a real problem with your available capacities and resources at the time.
 It created a greater sense of predictability and safety in situations where the consequences of conflict felt too uncertain, too overwhelming, or too difficult to navigate.

 Immediate Relief but Delayed Consequences